Top image: Still, ‘Sexy Beast’ (2000) dir. Jonathan Glazer

 In the sun bleached tranquility of southern Spain’s Agua Amarga, Kingsley’s jarring aggression and psychotic mannerisms will rouse you from your hazy slumber like an angry mosquito.
 As you take heart from the fact your burn will never be as bad as Ray’s, sit back and revel in “the sheer fuck off-ness of it all”.

 Although the famous Hockney painting does not feature anywhere in Luca Guadagnino’s film, an equally visceral sense of heat is evoked via two hours of scorching four-way sexual tension.
-Tilda Swinton, Ralph Feinnes, Matthias Schoenaerts and Dakota Johnson are all behaving very badly on the remote Italian island of Pantelleria.
+Tilda Swinton, Ralph Fiennes, Matthias Schoenaerts and Dakota Johnson are all behaving very badly on the remote Italian island of Pantelleria.
 Naturally, there’s plenty of skinny dipping action and lots of across-the-pool lustful gazing.

 (Read our interview with Director Guadagnino here)

 We doubt many of our readers will have actually smelled napalm in the morning, but if it’s anything like the smell of a sweat-soaked bed sheet in the morning, count us out.
 What more is there to be said about Francis Coppola’s 1979 masterpiece?
-Under the blood red Vietnamese sun, Martin Sheen and his company are instructed to terminate the AWOL Colonel Kurtz, “with extreme prejudice”.
+Under the blood-red Vietnamese sun, Martin Sheen and his company are instructed to terminate the AWOL Colonel Kurtz, “with extreme prejudice”.

-While having a dip in his friends’ pool, Merrill has an epiphany.
+While enjoying a dip in his friends’ pool, Merrill has an epiphany.
 Why just stick to the one pool?
 Why not swim every pool on the way home?
 Challenge accepted, the character goes on an aquatic adventure through the affluent Connecticut suburbs.
 Some of the pool owners are happy to see him, others less so, but there’s always a story to tell and a life to explore.
 Along the way he encounters several women from his past: a feisty teenage girl; his embittered ex-mistress; and the flirty wife of an old friend.

-Ultimately stylish, at times the film’s slick aesthetic bends into hallucinative shapes, reminiscent of diving in and out of water as the sun fiercely melts reality.
+Ultimately stylish, at times the film’s slick aesthetic bends into hallucinative shapes, reminiscent of diving in and out of water as the sun melts reality.

 During a sultry New York summer, rational, clear thinking members of the jury are reduced to a quarrelling, quibbling mess in the case of an 18-year old who, if found guilty of murdering his father, will receive the death penalty.
-Granted, it can take a lot less to reduce a dozen men to such a state, but in the tropical heat of the courthouse (only three of the film’s 96 minutes are shot elsewhere) tempers flare and rational judgement is all too easily clouded.
+Granted, it can take a lot less to reduce a dozen men to such a state, but in the tropical heat of the courthouse (only three of the film’s 96 minutes are shot elsewhere), tempers flare and rational judgement is all too easily clouded.

-Staying cool while others loose their heads is Henry Fonda, Juror 8, who, at the beginning of the film is the only one unconvinced of the prosecutions claims.
+Staying cool while others loose their heads is Henry Fonda, Juror 8, who, at the beginning of the film is the only one unconvinced of the prosecution’s claims.
 Through a combination of extraordinary deduction skills, bravery and sheer charisma, Fonda shows us all the importance of using your head in the face of the mob.
 As far as courtroom dramas go, no-one does it better.

 Few films have embedded themselves into everyday vernacular quite like Hitchcock’s Rear Window.
 So much so that people will legitimately refer to the act of looking through somebody else’s window as ‘doing a Rear Window‘.
 This time we’re back in New York for another heatwave setting, which is integral to the plot since it forces everyone to have their windows down and curtains open, giving James Stewart the ideal opportunity for some long-lensed snooping while he recovers from a broken leg.